bit-country/bitcountry-docs/docs/node-operator.md

 You need to tell the chain your Session keys by signing and submitting an extrinsic.
 This is what associates your validator node with your Controller account on Tewai Chain.

-Your generate session keys on [Tewai Explorer](https://explorer.bit.country/apps/?rpc=wss%3A%2F%2Ftewai-node.bit.country#/rpc)
+You can generate session keys on [Tewai Explorer](https://explorer.bit.country/apps/?rpc=wss%3A%2F%2Ftewai-node.bit.country#/rpc)

 **You need to change the node connection to YOUR validator node in order to use rpc author call**